DelphinusLab/prover-node-docker/README.md

 - CUDA 12.2
 - Nodejs 16.X
 - zkWASM #738bdb7d23b8c67ab62203884d1dce207d3e920b
+- prover-node-release #9a62817c1ac6355f76f47db6df2836db6a02467e

 If you wish to change the versions of the above, you can edit the `Dockerfile` and `docker-compose.yml` files.

 ### Build the Docker Image

+Better clean the old docker image/volumes if you want.

 To Build the docker image, run the following command in the root directory of the repository.